Taiterbase/WoZ/README.md

 Zifi
 -------
-This MMORPG framework was built using C++ for front-end development, and MySQL for back-end database management; populating the world you see with objects, creatures, and performing various interactions with the things you see inside of the realm.
+This MMORPG framework was built using WoW's models and a C++ backend.
 This project was pulled from BLC in 2012, and modified by me and a few other contributors locally, not under GitHub.
 The meat of my fun can be viewed here: \src\scripts\Custom (My knowledge of coding,